ardaicoz/AlgoZoo/group/member1_log.md

 This week I learned more about MVC by watching videos and reading the course book.
 Also, I thought about how we can implement MVC to our project.

 ### ~ 27.04.2020 - 03.05.2020 ~
 This week I helped Esra brainstorm ideas for MVC design of our project.
-We We did three-hour zoom meeting.
+We did a three-hour zoom meeting.
 Then, we added and updated game package, learn package and challenge package.
 We again did a three-hour zoom meeting.
 Next day, Esra, Alp and I made some changes and additions to TimerController, LearnModeModel and ChallengeModeModel classes.
 We did a two-hour zoom meeting.
 I created and updated the SelectionController class for learn and challenge modes.